A woman says she's Cherrie Mahan, who went missing in Pennsylvania 39 years ago. Police can't verify her claims.

 If the caller decides to make herself available to law enforcement again, police said her claim will be investigated.

-Mahan disappeared after her school bus dropped her off at the bottom of the hill near her home on Cornplanter Road in Winfield Township on Feb.
-22, 1985.
+Mahan disappeared on Feb.
+22, 1985, after her school bus dropped her off at the bottom of the hill near her home on Cornplanter Road in Winfield Township, about 45 minutes from Pittsburgh.

 People who saw her get off the bus said they saw a blue or green van behind it and a blue-colored sedan in the area.
 Those vehicles and the drivers have not been identified or located.